0xdeny/boolseeker/README.md

 # Boolseeker

-A tool to analyze APK files for security vulnerabilities.
+A tool to analyze APK files for hardening detection mechanisms.

 ## Installation